HigherOrderCO/HVM/HOW.md

 ```

 And all the other "hardcore" functional programming tools are compatible.
 Y-Combinators, Church-Encodings, nested maps of maps, all work just fine.
+If you think you'll reach this limitation in practice, you're probably
+misunderstanding how esotheric a program must be for that to happen.
 It
 is a common (and annoying) misconception that this limit is any relevant in
 practice.
 C programmers survived without closures, for decades.
 Rust programmers
 live well with far more restrictive limitations on what shapes of programs